MicrosoftDocs/xamarin-docs/docs/ios/platform/search/widgets.md

 ---
-title: "Search and Home Screen Widget Enhancements"
+title: "Search and Home Screen Widget Enhancements in iOS 10"
-description: "This article covers the enhancements Apple has made to the Widget System in iOS 10." ms.prod: xamarin ms.assetid: D66FD9E1-9E23-4BB6-825C-ED19B8F72A81 ms.technology: xamarin-ios
+description: "This document describes the enhancements Apple has made to the Widgets in iOS 10, including updates to search and home screen widgets." ms.prod: xamarin ms.assetid: D66FD9E1-9E23-4BB6-825C-ED19B8F72A81 ms.technology: xamarin-ios